Skip to content

 ...

-// delete the specified simulation (e.RowIndex is the index of the row being deleted)
+// delete the designated simulation (e.RowIndex is the number of the deleted line)

 ...